 Sometimes when processing a material on the Filament Maker Abnormal amounts of smoke are generated.
 In this article is explained what is the cause of this smoke production and how this smoke generation can be prevented.

 When processing a material it is possible the polymer released gas by itself.
-This are usually very limited amounts as is presented in figure 1.
+This are usually very limited amounts as is presented the figure below.

 Figure 1: normal smoke production when producing filament